Set up analytics platforms

-For Full Stack, you will need to notify your third-party analytics platform when a user sees an experiment, which is when you use Decide.
+For Optimizely Feature Experimentation, you will need to notify your third-party analytics platform when a user sees an experiment, which is when you use Decide.
 Development teams can make use of our notification listeners to bind this functionality to our client’s Decide method.

-If you already implemented an integration but are questioning the data or want to know what third-party data Optimizely will support, read about data discrepancies in third-party data.
+If you already implemented an integration but are questioning the data or want to know what third-party data Optimizely Feature Experimentation will support, read about data discrepancies in third-party data.

-Audience integrations help you target your Optimizely experiments to segments of users that are identified in a third-party data management platform (DMP) like Adobe Audience Manager.
+Audience integrations help you target your Optimizely Feature Experimentation experiments to segments of users that are identified in a third-party data management platform (DMP) like Adobe Audience Manager.

-You can target your experiment to users by values for the attributes you have set up in your Optimizely project.
-Add the audience attributes you will target to your project before passing them to Optimizely in your code.
+You can target your experiment to users by values for the attributes you have set up in your Optimizely Feature Experimentation project.
+Add the audience attributes you will target to your project before passing them to Feature Experimentation in your code.
 For more information, see Define attributes.

-After you create the attributes within Optimizely, you can pass your DMP's attributes when you build OptimizelyUserContexts.
-We don’t currently offer integrations to handle this audience targeting automatically.
+After you create the attributes within Optimizely Feature Experimentation, you can pass your DMP's attributes when you build OptimizelyUserContexts.
+We do not currently offer integrations to handle this audience targeting automatically.

 For more information about notification listeners, select the SDK reference guide for your language, and see the documentation on Notification listeners.